Light: Speed of light

 The effective velocity of light in various transparent substances containing ordinary matter, is less than in vacuum.
 For example, the speed of light in water is about 3/4 of that in vacuum.

 Two independent teams of physicists were said to bring light to a "complete standstill" by passing it through a Bose–Einstein condensate of the element rubidium, one team at Harvard University and the Rowland Institute for Science in Cambridge, Massachusetts and the other at the Harvard–Smithsonian Center for Astrophysics, also in Cambridge.
 However, the popular description of light being "stopped" in these experiments refers only to light being stored in the excited states of atoms, then re-emitted at an arbitrary later time, as stimulated by a second laser pulse.
 During the time it had "stopped", it had ceased to be light.

 Optics

 The study of light and the interaction of light and matter is termed optics.
-The observation and study of optical phenomena such as rainbows and the aurora borealis offer many clues as to the nature of light.
+Optics has different forms appropriate to different circumstances.
+Geometrical optics, appropriate for understanding things like eyes, lenses, cameras, fiber optics, and mirrors, works well when the wavelength of light is small in comparison to the objects it interacts with.
+Physical optics incorporates wave properties and is needed understand diffraction and interference.
+Quantum optics applies when studying individual photons interacting with matter.

+Surface scattering

 A transparent object allows light to transmit or pass through.
 Conversely, an opaque object does not allow light to transmit through and instead reflecting or absorbing the light it receives.
 Most objects do not reflect or transmit light specularly and to some degree scatters the incoming light, which is called glossiness.
-Surface scatterance is caused by the surface roughness of the reflecting surfaces, and internal scatterance is caused by the difference of refractive index between the particles and medium inside the object.
-Like transparent objects, translucent objects allow light to transmit through, but translucent objects also scatter certain wavelength of light via internal scatterance.
+Surface scattering is caused by the surface roughness of the reflecting surfaces, and internal scattering is caused by the difference of refractive index between the particles and medium inside the object.
+Like transparent objects, translucent objects allow light to transmit through, but translucent objects also scatter certain wavelength of light via internal scattering.